adambard/learnxinyminutes-docs/terminal.html.markdown

 $ pwd
 ```

-This command will print your current (working) directory's path.
-For this tutorial, you can think of directories and files as the same thing.
+This command will __print your current (working) directory__'s path.
+For this tutorial, you can think of directories and folders as the same thing.

 Every path originates from root, identified by `/`.
 If you are the admin for your machine, you will have access to modify things in root.